JakeSSRN/LLM-Wiki/README.md

 **Context window** - the amount of tokens the model can keep in its “short term memory”.
 Once the interaction has exceeded this number of tokens, the model will no longer be aware of their content.
 The model will also be unable to generate a coherent response longer than its context length.
 Context window is generally established in training, though it can be altered somewhat through other methods discussed further down.

 **SOTA (State of the Art)** - A tag indicating a novel concept or application.

+# Quantization
+Most models are developed in 32-bit floating point (FP32) representation.
+This is extremely precise and captures nuanced data well, but also takes up a huge amount of space.
+A general rule of thumb is that 32 bit models require 4 GB of memory (RAM or VRAM) per 1 billion parameters, so a 7B model would require 28 GB or memory.
+This is not attainable on most consumer hardware, so models are quantized to reduce resource demand.

+Quantization is basically compression, folding lots of individual pieces of information into a single piece of information that is “accurate enough”.
+8 bit quantization is ¼ of the original 32 bit, so it takes up ¼ of the memory.
+A 2 bit quant is 16 times smaller.
+Just like with compressing images, quality loss (measured in LLMs primarily via perplexity score) becomes noticeable at higher compression / smaller quants.
+A 4 bit quantization, often denoted as Q4, is usually the point after which quality drop becomes noticeable to human users.

+Many users recommend using a smaller quant of a larger model rather than a larger quant of a smaller model.
+This depends on your use case.
+Narrow-trained smaller models can excel at tasks the larger model wasn’t trained for.
+For general use however, this concept holds, as larger models are “more resistant” to quantization.
+This is not technically true, as quantization degrades the model in an exponential fashion, however the quality of large models exceeds smaller models by enough that degradation takes longer to become noticeable.
+A general rule of thumb is that a Q2 quant of a model will have about the same perplexity as a Q8 quant of the next smaller model size, though this does not apply to 34B models, as the gap between a 34B and a 13B model is large enough that a 34B Q2 is still significantly better than a 13B Q8.
+See this post for details: https://github.com/ggerganov/llama.cpp/pull/1684.

+**K quants** - a specific type of quantization used for GGUF files.
+It is adaptive, more heavily compressing less vital parts of the model while using less compression in more important parts.
+It does not play well with Mixtral models at the moment - use regular Q quants instead.

+**S, M, and L (Quantization Mixes)** - different levels of quantization are used for different layers in the model.
+S = same quant level used across the whole model.
+Results in maximum compression and quality loss.
+M = Uses one level lower compression for the attention and feedforward layers.
+Slightly less compression, slightly lower quality loss than S.
+L = Uses two levels lower compression for the attention and feedforward layers.
+SIightly less compression, slightly lower quality loss than M.
+There are some exceptions to these rules.
+See the link ending in “1684” above for more details.

+**BPW (bits per weight)** - quantization notation used mostly for EXL2 files.
+It tends to use more precise numbers, like 4.65, 5.0, etc. These translate roughly to the round numbers of Q quants.

+**H number (head quantization)** - Similar to K quants, but for EXL2 files.
+Compresses only certain layers, typically attention heads, while leaving other layers less or uncompressed.

+**QUIP#** (Quantization with Incoherence Processing) - a 2-bit quantization method that hugely reduces degradation.
+Uses incoherent matrices to reduce correlation between them, making each piece of information less related to the others, and therefore easier to compress.
+Incorporates lattice codebooks, which reduce information loss during compression.
+Also includes adaptive rounding to tailor the individual weights more intelligently.
+Essentially makes 2-bit quants worthwhile.

+**SqueezeLLLM** - quantization method that intelligently applies dense and sparse quantization, incoherent matrices, lattice codebooks, and adaptive rounding (see above).